5th Grade Puberty Education

 This program helps students identify:

 - The physical and emotional changes they experience during puberty and acknowledge these changes as a normal part of growth and development.

 - That personal hygiene is each individual's responsibility.

 - The physiology of their bodies and the correct terminology for parts of the reproductive system.

 - The menstrual cycle, what to expect during a period, and how to manage periods while continuing with normal activities.

-Students will be separated into single-gender classrooms for all lessons/discussions.
 Students will be guided through a full lesson, video, discussion of the Reproductive Systems, and general discussion.
 Students will be provided sample product kits (when available).
 All materials are available for preview including the lesson guide and videos that are shown to boys and girls as well as downloadable parent materials.